W33HaaOrg/ApiTestPostMan/README.md

 ## Run collection and get report by newman

 Automated reporting is one of the most important parts when we do the automation testing.
-With Postman, there are an tool base on Node.js that support our to automatedly generate a report after the test done the execution.
+With Postman, there are an tool base on Node.js that support our to automatically generate a report after the test done the execution.
 That is **newman-reporter-htmlextra**!
 To use the newman-reporter-htmlextra we should follow these steps:

 - Download and install [Node.js](https://nodejs.org/en/download/)